Low Tatras

 This cottage turned out to be a great place for socializing: almost everyone was joining to drink beer, wodka and to sing Slovak folk songs until the early morning hours, to the annoyance of a few hikers who actually wanted to sleep.
 At sunrise, after I’d gotten only about two hours of sleep and a terrible hangover, I felt like a corpse and did not think I can possibly hike any further soon; and yet, after just one hour on the trail I found that I was perfectly well.

 Hiking from Ďurková (the eponym mountain for the aforementioned cottage and the mountain saddle, respectively) to Chopok is feasible in four-odd hours, Kamenná chata pod Chopkom is a spacious and tidy refuge offering warm meals and beer in its restaurant, as well as comfortable sleeping spaces.
-Not surprisingly, I met some people here from the day before at Útulňa pod sedlom Ďurkovej with nobody showing any signs of fatigue, or lack of enthusiasm for the mountains.
+Not surprisingly, I again met some people from the day before at Útulňa pod sedlom Ďurkovej with nobody showing any signs of fatigue, or lack of enthusiasm for the Tatra mountains.

 From Chopok, one can proceed to Chata generála Milana Rastislava Štefánika (see part 1), or descend to Demänovská Dolina in about two hours like I did this time (and from there take the bus to Liptovský Mikuláš).